1. After reading Salen & Zimmerman’s taxonomy of game definitions. explain which definition(s) for game appeals to you most?

 2. How would you define a game in your own words?

-3. What is your opinion of Costikyan’s definition of games, is it too broad, too narrow, which aspects of his definition do you agree and disagree with?
+3. What is your opinion of Costikyan’s definition of games, is it too broad , too narrow,which aspects of his definition do agree with and which do you disagree with?
 Are puzzles games?
-Is Second Life a game?
+Is second life a game?
 What do you make of his ideas about narrative in games?
 And his notions of color and competition?
-What about his idea that games should be considered “art?”
+What about his idea that games should be considered “art”?